-This post is about a gorgeous Accuphase E-202 integrated amplifier I’m repairing, and the need for careful transistor matching when repairing audio gear like this.
+I’m repairing a gorgeous Accuphase E-202 integrated amplifier and there’s a need for careful transistor matching in audio gear like this.

 Choosing and matching transistors correctly is critically important when repairing or restoring audio electronics.
 I’ve learned this over the years, through experience and from people who’ve been doing this for much longer than I have.
 In this article, I look briefly at matching small signal transistors.

-Matching transistors helps an amplifier run at its best.
+Matching transistors helps an amplifier run well.
 That’s why Accuphase took the care to do it when they built these amplifiers, but sadly, many repairers seem to take less care.
 Most just whack in whatever transistors they have lying around and hope for the best.

-Whoever worked on this before me apparently liked replacing only one device out of a matched pair.
-Worse, they used a different device type for these replacements, creating a problematic mis-match.
-Worse still, these different parts didn’t match the specs for the original parts and this is commonplace.
+Whoever worked on this before me apparently replaced only one device out of a matched pair.
+What’s worse is that they used a different device type, creating problematic mis-matched pairs.
+Worse still, these different parts didn’t match the specs for the original parts, a common error.

 From a technical standpoint, this isn’t acceptable even in a simple amp or preamp.
-It’s a definite no-no in a high-end hi-fi amplifier, the distortion and noise specs for which hinge on those carefully matched pairs.
+It’s a definite no-no in a high-end hi-fi amplifier, the distortion and noise specs of which depend on carefully matched pairs.

 Transistor Matching Basics